 In the Chinese company, she only got 7 days of holiday per year, but the environment felt like a family.
 While working there, they would provide lunches each day and she was always invited to parties celebrating Chinese holidays.

-This helped her assimilate much easier and quicker.
+This helped her assimilate much more easily and quickly.

 The British company was a bit more difficult.
 Vanessa stated, “The British are not direct at all.
 They do things in a roundabout way, which is very cultural.
 They don’t like being direct or talking about their feelings.”